Red Snapper And Zucchini

 It never fails to amaze me how far a little salt, pepper, and butta’ can go.

-Truth be told, when you have fresh, seasonal ingredients sometimes it is best to just let them speak for themselves!
-In other words, there is no need to over dress them, over season them, or “over-snazz-em’-up”… just let them be who they are and enjoy there delicious simplicity!
-This makes eating a clean, simple, and d’lishes “diet” really quick and easy!
+Truth be told, when you have fresh, seasonal ingredients sometimes it is best to just let them speak for themselves.
+In other words, there is no need to over dress them, over season them, or “over-snazz-em’-up”… just let them be who they are and enjoy their delicious simplicity.
+This makes eating a clean, simple, and delicious “diet” really quick and easy!

-SO that’s exactly what I did.
-As for my veggies, I bought them both from the farmers market and since I always follow the general rule of thumb that, “What grows together, goes together!”
-I knew that I didn’t need to do much to them for them to be D’lishes!
-SO I went with a simple steam, which is not only about as simple as it gets BUT a great cooking method when you are trying to lose a few extra pounds (yeah… I’m still working on that baby weight!!).
+So that’s exactly what I did.
+As for my veggies, I bought them both from the farmers market and since I always follow the general rule of thumb that, “What grows together, goes together,” I knew that I didn’t need to do much to them for them to be delicious.
+I went with a simple steam, which is not only about as simple as it gets, but a great cooking method when you are trying to lose a few extra pounds (yeah… I’m still working on that baby weight!).

 As for the fish; a little salt, pepper, and butta’ and I was in seventh heaven.
-I really love Red Snapper… it has a nutty flavor and a hearty, buttery flavor that can be surprising for such a delicate white fish BUT the bad news about Snapper is that is sadly falls under the category of “Eco-Worst-Choice”.
+I really love Red Snapper… it has a nutty flavor and a hearty, buttery flavor that can be surprising for such a delicate white fish, but the bad news about Snapper is that it sadly falls under the category of “Eco-Worst-Choice”.

 Here’s what The Environmental Defense Fund has to say about Snapper:

 “Eco-Worst choices have one or more serious environmental problems, such as overfished populations, poor management, high bycatch, extensive habitat damage; or come from farms that allow widespread pollution, the spread of disease, chemical use and escaped fish.